OhMyMndy/adb-scripter/README.md

 - Install sshpass on your host (`apt-get install -y sshpass`)
 - Install python3 on your Raspberry Pi (`apt-get install -y python3`)
-- `ansible-playbook ansible/local.yml -k --i <ip>,` # Note the extra comma at the end
+- `ansible-playbook ansible/local.yml -k -i <ip>,` # Note the extra comma at the end